nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vm_runoptions2.png "VM controls")

 - Successful VM creation will be indicated by a green check mark next to the VM name.
-- The icons on the VM instances bar allow for control of VM states:
+- The icons on the VM instances bar allow for control of VM states (left to right):

 === "Refresh"